Master of Science in Childhood Education (Grades 1 Through 6) and Special Education (All Grades Pre-K Through 12) Dual Certification Online

 Admissions

 The streamlined admission process at the University of Mount Saint Vincent makes it easier to apply and helps you start your academic journey faster.
-Please read the full admission requirements for the Master of Science in Childhood Education and Special Education (Dual certification 1-6).
+Please read the full admission requirements for the Master of Science in Childhood Education (Grades 1 Through 6) and Special Education (All Grades Pre-K Through 12) Dual Certification.

 • Bachelor’s degree